History of Catholic education in the United States: Women's colleges

 The first Catholic women's college in the US was Saint Mary-of-the-Woods College in Indiana, which was granted a charter for the higher education of women in 1846.
 Notre Dame of Maryland opened a four-year college in 1895.
 Another 42 Catholic women's colleges opened by 1925.

 The ACCU

 The Association of Catholic Colleges and Universities was founded in 1899.

 Parochial school growth and structure

-In 1904, Catholic educators formed an organization to coordinate their efforts on a national scale: the Catholic Educational Association which later changed its name to the National Catholic Educational Association.